 About a month and a half ago, Parks and Recreation aired “Ben and Leslie”.
 The episode was intended as a season (and possibly series) finale.
 It was as close to flawless piece of television that beautifully tied together all of the parts of this wonderful more

-This week in Pawnee, we see mortal enemies become friends, friends — friends who recently were walking down the aisle, arm-in-arm, like the father and daughter figures they are! — become opponents, single people become potential parents, and t more
+This week in Pawnee, we see mortal enemies become friends, friends — friends who recently were walking down the aisle, arm-in-arm, like the father and daughter figures they are! — become opponents, single people become potential parents, and three of my f more

 "I like this store now."